-Christmas Carolers at Decorated House Coloring Page
+Carolers Singing at the Decorated House Coloring Page

 A group of children sing Christmas carols in front of a decorated house with a snowman and glowing lights.